mariopineda/iFeelHumanity/README.md

 # iFeelHumanity
-A visual art project expressing how humanity is feeling this hour
+A visual arts project expressing how humanity is feeling this hour